 Life in Honors Housing

 The honors living/learning community will occupy floors in Newell and Ormsby residence halls.
 Residents of the Academically Intensive Learning Community will also have access to the student lounge located in Price Hall adjacent to the office area for the Honors Program.
 Throughout the year, Honors Program staff and the House Advisor staff will host social, cultural and educational programs for students in the community.
 Ormsby and Newell residence halls are suite-style housing with two students sharing a room and two rooms sharing a bathroom.

-2013-2014 Academic Year
+2015-2016 Academic Year